 - 1/4 C (30g) Raw Pumpkin Seeds

-Gradually add the syrup and light butter, folding everything together gently.
+- Gradually add the honey, pumpkin, and light butter, folding everything together gently.